Christmas in France - Destinations to Visit in France at Christmas - French Christmas Traditions © French Moments

 Christmas Carols in France © French Moments

 • The oldest Christmas carol in Germany dates back to the 9th century.
-It was composed by the monk Otfried of Wissembourg (a town now in France), considered the first German-language poet.
+It was composed by the monk Otfried of Wissembourg (a town now in France), who was considered the first German-language poet.

 • In France, the oldest surviving hymn dates from the early 16th century: “Entre le bœuf et l’âne gris”.

-• In France, the song “Petit Papa Noël”, performed by Tino Rossi in 1946, was a popular hit when it was released: the song still holds the French record for sales of singles.
+• In France, the song “Petit Papa Noël,” performed by Tino Rossi in 1946, was a popular hit when it was released.
+The song still holds the French record for single sales.

 All our Articles on Christmas in France